Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 2/5 - 🟢 Too Easy |

-**Reasoning:** The difficulty of this round leans towards easy.
-While the misinformed and fake clues are highly effective, the sheer volume (9) and distinctiveness of the informed clues make the African Elephant exceptionally easy to identify.
-Players with even basic animal knowledge would quickly pinpoint the correct answer due to the multiple unique identifiers provided.
+**Reasoning:** Despite the presence of effective misinformed and fake clues, the informed clues provide several very strong and distinct indicators for 'animal'.
+Clues like 'nervous system' (Clue 9), 'metamorphosis' (Clue 6), 'specialized sensory organs' (Clue 5), and 'natural locomotion' (Clue 1) are highly specific to animals and quickly rule out 'plant' and 'fungus'.
+The fake clues are also very clear in pointing away from 'animal'.
+While the misinformed clues add some ambiguity, the cumulative weight of the specific informed clues makes the answer relatively easy to deduce.

 ---